PatRYCBAR/Call-Sheet/README.md

  - "Affecting Patient Care" option > change to check box or secondary option
  - reset with changed ticket

-#### Processor > UPPERCASE & lowercase
- - not sure if it should go in the processor field or just be a feature of the username field
- - take out of tab index

-#### Expand Ticket ID field to hold more than 1 ticket number

 ---

 ### Most Recent Changes